dm0-/installer/README.md

 **Report when the image should be updated.**  When a system saves the RPM database and has network access, it should automatically check Fedora updates for enhancements, bug fixes, and security issues so it can create a report advising when an updated immutable image should be created and applied.
 I will probably implement this in a custom package in my local repo and integrate it with a real monitoring server, but I am noting it here in case I decide to add it to the base system and put a report in root's MOTD (to provide the information without assumptions about network monitoring).
 The equivalent can be done for CentOS or via GLSAs, but Fedora is my priority here.

-**Move the ramdisk option to dracut.**  I used to build a custom minimal `busybox` initrd that included only the Fedora kernel modules needed for a machine, so it could either download a root file system image with no kernel installation into its tmpfs or copy it off the USB boot disk.
-The `ramdisk` option is currently using a stripped version of that idea, but it's going to be a bigger maintenance burden than just using dracut.
-The squashfs compression is so good that bundling the entire image (with a full kernel installation) into the initrd is still well under the FAT32 ESP file size limit.
-Maybe I can revisit ideas for the minimal version later.

 ### CentOS

 **Drop CentOS 7 support as soon as a CentOS 8 image is available.**  As usual, the software included with CentOS is wildly obsolete.
 CentOS 7 doesn't even include networkd or a UEFI stub to create bootable files.
 Some of its shortcomings can be addressed by stealing files from a Fedora package, but part of the reason for using the target distro as the build root is so that any distro-specific changes are reflected in the final output.
 Supporting features by using another distro is counter to this goal, so it is better to just not support versions that don't implement required functionality.

-**Fix failing units.**  The `hostnamed` service is failing with a resource error.
-Look into that so systems boot cleanly.

 ### Gentoo